dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 ![Metasploit SMB Modules](images/thm-blue/metasploit-smb-modules.png)

-As we can see there is only vulnerability know from that version known as **"Eternal Blue"**.
+As we can see there is only one vulnerability known from that version known as **"Eternal Blue"**.

 > exploit/windows/smb/ms17_010_eternalblue